KulaginVladimir/PhD/README.md

 This will set up a Conda environment named `PhD-env` with all the required dependencies for running the FESTIM scripts.

 > [!WARNING]
-> Most of the scripts were ran on HPC with Slurm Workload Manager.
+> Some scripts for chapters 3 & 4 were ran on HPC with Slurm Workload Manager.
 Each subfolder includes the HPC scripts.
 An example on how to perform a sequential series of simulations is given in this [book](./Scripts/Chapter_4/LID_simulation/LID.ipynb)
 > For any queries, contact: VVKulagin@mephi.ru

 Navigate to the desired folder and run the Jupyter books using the activated Conda environment.

 > [!NOTE]
-> LaTeX is required to reproduce paper-quality figures.
+> LaTeX is required to reproduce figures.
 To install required dependencies, run the following command in your terminal:
 > ```
 > sudo apt-get install dvipng texlive-latex-extra texlive-fonts-recommended cm-super
 > ```